+Figure 9 Kiwanis banner used during event.

-Kiwanis Meetup roll-up is a great way to raise awareness about Kiwanis during the whole event and also while taking pictures. $-\dot{Q}^{-}$ TIP: Place it somewhere close to the guests and the moderator.
+TIP: Place it somewhere close to the guests and the moderator.
 By doing so every time attendees take pictures, Kiwanis branding will be there.

 Text on the banner: A series of events on current topics with exceptional guests, a good dose of inspiration and a charitable dimension